Chathu1985/GIS-Based-Agricultural-Suitability-Assessment/README.md

 * Reprojected the land cover raster and AOI boundary to Sri Lanka National Grid (SLD99 / EPSG:5235).
 * Spatially clipped the land cover raster to the project boundary.
 * Prepared administrative boundary layers for analysis.
+See the [project workflow diagram](images/Diagram.png) for full details.
 ### 2. Land Cover Classification

 The clipped raster was analysed to identify dominant land cover classes within the study area.